-IUST MOVED HERE, I LIKE THE SMALL TOWN ATMOSPHERE AND ITS PEOPLE.
+JUST MOVED HERE, I LIKE THE SMALL TOWN ATMOSPHERE AND ITS PEOPLE.

 The Town of Camden is in the process of updating our comprehensive plan.
-A comprehensive plan is a document and a series of maps that:

-- · Outlines development goals and objectives, - Maps the desired locations for homes, shops, and offices in town and the areas that Camden might want to annex into the town, and - Serves as the basis for zoning and subdivision laws.
+A comprehensive plan is a document and a series of maps that: Outlines development goals and objectives, · Maps the desired locations for homes, shops, and offices in town and the areas that Camden might want to annex into the town, and 2018 Comprehensive Plan Update Serves as the basis for zoning and subdivision laws.
 Please take a few minutes to share your thoughts about our town.
 You can leave your comments with us today, drop them off at the town office, or e-mail them to jamie.fenske@townofcamden.com.

-- What do you like about Camden? yerrags Camden was men, Chan, not today new plogle moved in they could case less about their yards, tays working hims pide walk.
-Can you think of any changes that you would like to see in town?
-I would like to see my town a Town that Sovied be proved of.
-I would like to see my town a Town that Sovied be proved of.
-I would like to see my town a Town that Sovied beach.
-In homes on I would like to see my the severe the years ago would see in the gheth.
-Iteven, wesley and Soviet St. and exmething that your on there is the town need to make the owner clean their years that thouse on there is home for part more ears then the garage that repairs wars that someowner that has he home for that will never happen.
-We all put tapes how can you show this to happen to our should camden grow or remain pretty much as it is?
-Camdles should remain as is.
-How do you feel about the proposed Camden Bypass?
-At should have happen years ago.
-Way to much Traffic, but your still aclowing more businesses to move in.
-Anything else?
-I would like to see change has soon as possible . ( yard cleaned up ( Shot job on removing the tracker on Peach It. up ( Shot job on removing the tracker on Peach It.
+Gensage Canden was new, Chan, not today new plogle moved in Chey could care has about their yards, Tays wohigh, no pidewalk, I would like to see my trup a Town that Scould be proad of.
+I have drive as child model away and ten year ago moved back.
+It house on I have drive as child model away and ten year ago moved back.
+It house on Iteren, workey and South St. and comething that you would see in the ghatto the Town need to make the owner chan their years that house on the new of the move ears then the gasege that upage was Shat home owner that he house for pake (that will never happen.
+We all pay take how can you drow this to happen to our Should Camden grow or remain pretty much as it in?
+Can you think of any changes that you would like to see in town? neighbord out Should Camden grow or remain pretty much as it is?
+Camples should remain as is.
+It should have beggen years ago.
+Bay to much Traffic that year still allowing more businesses a more in.
+I would like to see change has soon as possible. (yest cleaned up (that job on removing the trailer on reach st. Anything else?